cheesemysoremasaladosa/bhajibackend/README.md

 ## Testing

-currently the test's are placed in the `app/` directory:
+currently the tests are placed in the `/tests` directory:

 ``
     pytest